 What this proves

 The walk-forward runner recovers the planted Spearman correlation within statistical sampling error across all three regimes — strong, modest, and zero.
 That demonstrates (a) no look-ahead bias, (b) correct rank-correlation math, (c) proper window aggregation.
-The same code path is now producing calibrated IC numbers on the live universe — see today's 1d / 7d horizon results in apex_factor_weights; /backtest will publish 30-day walk-forward Sharpe once that horizon's 3-period gate trips around 26 June 2026.
+The same code path is now producing calibrated IC numbers on the live universe — see today's 1d / 7d horizon results in apex_factor_weights; /backtest will publish a 30-day walk-forward Sharpe once enough non-overlapping 30-day windows have matured — not yet the case.

 Source: src/lib/data/historical-reconstructor.ts · Tests: scripts/test-historical-reconstructor.mjs(70 assertions, all green).